Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Februari 2026 15.55.09 UTC
+- WIB: Jumat, 27 Februari 2026 16.55.13 UTC
-- WITA: Jumat, 27 Februari 2026 16.55.09 UTC
+- WITA: Jumat, 27 Februari 2026 17.55.13 UTC
-- WIT: Jumat, 27 Februari 2026 17.55.09 UTC
+- WIT: Jumat, 27 Februari 2026 18.55.13 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship